Glaive (musician): 2022–2023: First headline tour and I Care So Much That I Don't Care at All

-2024–present: A Bit of a Mad One, departure from Interscope, May It Never Falter, and Y'all
+2024–present: A Bit of a Mad One, departure from Interscope, May It Never Falter, Y'all and God Save The Three

 On January 26, 2024, Glaive released the single "Huh", his first of the year which he recorded in Hope, Alaska.

 On February 2, Glaive followed up with the release of "Even When the Sun Is Dead, Will You Tell Them How Hard I Tried" which he also recorded in Hope, Alaska alongside the rest of the coming EP.
 The last single from the EP, "I Don't Really Feel It Anymore", was released on February 16.
 After a successful social media campaign promoting the EP, including self-edited music videos, his fourth solo EP, A Bit of a Mad One was released on February 23.

 On March 12, Glaive announced on his private X (formerly Twitter) account, glaiv4, that he was planning to travel to Iceland to work on his next album.
 On May 3, he revealed on a Twitch live stream that the album would be titled By Birthright.
 On May 10, he released the non-album single "Tijuana Freestyle", alongside a self-directed music video.
 On June 14, he and Welsh musician Kurtains released the single "Just Not Sure", which would later be included on Kurtains' EP Florence Fields.

 On June 24, Glaive took to his private X account to confirm that he is no longer with Interscope Records and is now an independent artist.
 He posted as follows on X: "No more label ever again btw."
 He would later further elaborate on his main X account: "Didn't tweet this on main but no more label they didn't do me wrong or anything i just want to own my shit forever, love."